 Typical career opportunities include gallery administration, media, community-based art work, art administration, teaching or self-employment in the creative industries.

-90% students go on to work and/or study for courses in this subject area.
+90% of students go on to work and/or study in the Art subject area.